nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanoscale, the range within which nanomanipulation operates.

-### Expanded Definition and Usage\nNanomanipulation is essential in advancing technological platforms that require extremely small, precise, and functional components.
+### Expanded Definition and Usage:
+Nanomanipulation is essential in advancing technological platforms that require extremely small, precise, and functional components.
 In nanomedicine, nanomanipulation enables the development of targeted drug delivery systems, where drug molecules are precisely arranged and controlled at the nanoscale to enhance therapeutic effects and minimize side effects.
 In quantum computing, it allows for the construction of qubits with precisely controlled properties, critical for the development of stable and scalable quantum computers.
 Furthermore, nanomanipulation techniques are instrumental in creating advanced materials with unique electronic, optical, and mechanical properties, opening up new avenues in energy storage, telecommunications, and sensor technologies.

 This lexical dictionary entry for "nanomanipulation" encapsulates the term's scientific significance and the variety of contexts in which it is applied, reflecting its pivotal role in the ongoing advancements within nanotechnology and related fields.\n